 Research what it takes to become a surgical assistant.
-Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.
+Learn about education requirements, job duties, salary and job outlook to find out if this is the career for you.
 Schools offering Nursing degrees can also be found in these popular choices.

 Career Information At a Glance

-Surgical assistants help surgeons in the operating room.
+Surgical assistants perform various tasks in order to help surgeons in the operating room.
 The following chart gives you an overview of what you need to know about entering this field.